Följande utdrag som jag översatt kommer från delstaten Colorados riktlinjer för att undervisa 2e-elever.

 Accommodations to Access Learning

-• A llow breaks for physical activity to relieve mental stress and move knowledge into long-term memory.
+• P rovide opportunities for movement with a purpose such as sharpening a pencil or running an errand.• A llow breaks for physical activity to relieve mental stress and move knowledge into long-term memory.

 • Allow use of manipulatives (silly putty, balls, clay, etc.) to help sustain attention.